Arthur-Milchior/anki-copy-note/README.md

 ### Empty cards
 There is a potential caveat, which should not occur often nor have real consequences.
 You should note that empty cards are not copied.
-If you don't know what it means, you probably doesn't need to worry about this.
+If you don't know what this means, you probably don't need to worry about it.

 ### Incompatibilites